-The next Clinical Teaching Day will take place March 27, 2014 prior to the ICED in New York, New York, USA.
-Visit the 2014 ICED website.
+The next Clinical Teaching Day will take place April 27, 2015 prior to the ICED in Boston, MA, USA.
+Visit the 2015 ICED website.

 Clinical Teaching Days are designed for the treatment provider.
 Sessions are smaller, "how-to" workshops that are designed to increase participants’ knowledge of accepted treatments and expand clinical skills.
 Participation in the AED Clinical Teaching Day requires a separate registration fee.

 Screening and Managing Eating Disorders in Primary Practice was developed to educate physicians about eating disorders, with the goal of earlier detection and intervention.
 The course – the first of its kind – provides a basic diagnostic overview of the range of eating disorders; reviews the screening and referral process; and briefly describes the role of the primary care physician in treating patients with eating disorders.

 Part of AMA's EPoCH CME (Educating Physicians on Controversies and Challenges in Health)